NixOS/rfcs/rfcs/0166-nix-formatting.md

   items
 ]
 ++
-  runCommand name # <- But only functions whose last argument can start on the same line
+  runCommand name # <- ... but only for functions whose last argument starts on the same line
     ''
       echo hi
     ''